 In addition to our regular weekly communication, we will also continue to provide forums for family education.
 On September 17, the administration and Family Association will jointly present a Town Hall session for parents/guardians that will feature our resident MD experts.
-Questions will be collected from parents/guardians in advance of the session, during which we will provide an update on our reopening plan, a review of key health and safety principles and our Social Contract, and information for families about health and safety practices in out-of-school situations such as playdates and sports activities.
+Questions will be collected from parents/guardians in advance of the session, during which we will provide an update on our reopening plan, a review of key health and safety principles and our Social Contract, and As of February 1, 2021 information for families about health and safety practices in out-of-school situations such as playdates and sports activities.
+Health and Safety sessions for staff and a Health and Safety Town Hall for families were held in January 2021 prior to the return to in-person learning.